-On February 22, 2012, E-Contact Technologies, LLC ("E-Contact") filed suit against two of our subsidiaries, Hughes Communications, Inc. and Hughes Network Systems, LLC, in the United States District Court for the Eastern District of Texas alleging infringement of United States Patent No. 5,347,579, which is entitled "Personal Computer Diary."
-E-Contact appears to assert that some portion of HughesNet email services infringe that patent.
-HughesNet email services are provided by a third-party service provider, who has assumed indemnification obligations for the case.
-On May 31, 2012, E-Contact filed a first amended complaint.
-The amended complaint removed the original complaint's requests for a finding of willfulness and entry of an injunction.
+On February 22, 2012, E-Contact Technologies, LLC ("E-Contact") filed suit against two of our indirect wholly-owned subsidiaries, Hughes Communications, Inc. and Hughes Network Systems, LLC, in the United States District Court for the Eastern District of Texas alleging infringement of United States Patent No. 5,347,579, which is entitled "Personal Computer Diary."
+E-Contact appeared to assert that some portion of HughesNet email services infringed that patent.
+On April 17, 2013, the Court ordered E-Contact to show cause as to why the case should not be dismissed in light of a number of E-Contact's patent claims being invalidated in an associated case, E-Contact Technologies, Inc. v.
+Apple, Inc. et al., 1:11-cv-432 (E.D.
+Tex.).
+On April 22, 2013, the Court granted a stipulated motion that dismissed with prejudice E-Contact's claims against us, and the matter is now concluded.